ciena-frost/ember-frost-bunsen/tests/dummy/app/pods/view/renderers/documentation/select.md

 #### width

 Sometimes you find yourself with some really long data, and the automatic truncation features of the select component aren't helping, or are obscuring the data in user-unfriendly ways.
-In this case you can tell Bunsen to force the select element's width.
+Other times you have an Enum of very short values (e.g., ['HTTP', 'FTP', 'UDP']), and that big ol' select just looks silly.
+In these cases you can tell Bunsen to force the select element's width.

 ```js
 // UI schema 2